-As your best friend who is eager to please, your dog makes the perfect exercise partner.
+Like your best friend who is eager to please, your dog makes the perfect exercise partner.
 Due to their fitness and stamina, your four-legged has the energy to go the extra mile and help you push yourself to your limits this new year.
 Whatever your level of fitness, your dog will stay by your side from gentle walking to running a marathon.
 Getting fit with your dog makes exercise fun and reinforces the bond between dog and owner too.

 What to do and where to go

-Getting fit with your dog opens up a world of new environments; when jogging around the streets of your home gets boring why take a jog around the local parks or woodland, or even take a trip to the coast and run along the beach.
-Each environment adds obstacles and increases your fitness levels and adds extra excitement for your furry friend.
+Getting fit with your dog opens up a world of new environments; when jogging around the streets of your home gets boring, why take a jog around the local parks or woodland, or even take a trip to the coast and run along the beach.
+Each environment adds obstacles and increases your fitness levels, and adds extra excitement for your furry friend.
 You can visit some breath-taking landscapes with your pet and create memories that will last a lifetime.

-As your levels of fitness increase so can your fitness regime, use this as a way to introduce new sports to your dog and experience them together.
-Dogs have the ability to join in lots of sports from marathon running and water and snow sports to flyball and mushing.
+As your levels of fitness increase, so can your fitness regime.
+Use this as a way to introduce new sports to your dog and experience them together.
+Dogs have the ability to join in lots of sports, from marathon running and water and snow sports to flyball and mushing.
 There’s a great range of equipment available so that both dog and owner are fully prepared and remain safe during particular games.

-The benefits to you and your dog
+The benefits of exercise to you and your dog

 Getting fit with your dog doesn’t just benefit you both physically but mentally as well.
-It’s already been proven that pets improve our mental health but by exercising together your pet’s mental health is improved too by keeping the brain active.
+It’s already been proven that pets improve our mental health, but by exercising together, your pet’s mental health is improved too by keeping the brain active.